 Kit Armstrong dedicates a large part of his concert activities in 2024 to the works of Wolfgang Amadeus Mozart.
 Under the name of Expedition Mozart, he will perform together with a newly founded ensemble of exceptional musicians and close friends at the Philharmonie Luxembourg, the Vienna Konzerthaus, the Cologne Philharmonie as well as at the Piano Festival Ruhr and the Mozartfest Würzburg.

 His debut album for Deutsche Grammophon with works by William Byrd and John Bull, the founding fathers of music for keyboard instruments, was released in 2021 and immediately reached a high position in the German classical music charts.

-Born in 1992 in Los Angeles, Armstrong studied at the Curtis Institute of Music and the Royal Academy of Music in London.
-At the age of seven, he began studying composition at Chapman University and physics at California State University.
-Later he also studied chemistry and mathematics at the University of Pennsylvania and mathematics at Imperial College London.
-He obtained a Master's degree in pure mathematics at the University of Paris VI.
-Alfred Brendel, Armstrong's teacher and mentor since 2005, attributes to him " an interpretation of the greatest works for piano combined with freshness and subtlety, emotion and intelligence".
-Their relationship was immortalized in the film Set the Piano Stool on Fire directed by Mark Kidel.
+Born in Los Angeles in 1992, Armstrong studied at the Curtis Institute of Music and the Royal Academy of Music in London.
+At 7, he started studying composition at Chapman University and physics at California State University, later also chemistry and mathematics at the University of Pennsylvania and mathematics at Imperial College London.
+He earned a master's degree in pure mathematics at the University of Paris VI.
+Alfred Brendel, who has guided Kit Armstrong as teacher and mentor since 2005, ascribes to him " an understanding of the great piano works that combines freshness and subtlety, emotion and intellect".